ITrf0088/ViewBinding-Delegate/README.md

 # ViewBindingDelegate

-A delegate that makes it a little easier to work with [Android View Binding](https://d.android.com/topic/libraries/view-binding).
+A delegate that makes it easier to work with [Android View Binding](https://d.android.com/topic/libraries/view-binding).

 To enable view binding, set the viewBinding build option to true in the module-level build.gradle file, as shown in the following example: